Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Introduction

 \section{Introduction}

+High-resolution topography is fundamental to understanding Earth surface processes, with applications ranging from hydrological and ecological modeling to urban planning, navigation systems, and forest management \citep{WILSON2012107, fernandez2016analysis, khan2024terrestrial}.
+Digital elevation models (DEMs) provide a three-dimensional representation of the terrain surface, typically stored as a grid, and constitute a core dataset for such analyses \citep{Yang20072011}.

-The digital elevation model (DEM), a commonly used 3D representation of a terrain's surface that is typically stored as a grid, has widespread environmental applications, including, for example, hydrological and ecological modeling, urban studies, navigation systems, and forest management \citep{WILSON2012107}.
-DEMs are typically derived from remotely sensed data, such as synthetic aperture radar (SAR), airborne light detection and ranging (LiDAR), and RGB photogrammetry \citep{guth2021digital}.
-These data sources can be used to produce DEMs at various spatial scales, from highly detailed, local topography \citep{schumann2008comparison} to the global scale, e.g., the Shuttle Radar Topography Mission (SRTM), which provides worldwide coverage at a low spatial resolution of 30 m \citep{rodriguez2006global}.
+DEMs are commonly derived from remotely sensed data, including synthetic aperture radar (SAR), airborne light detection and ranging (LiDAR), and RGB photogrammetry \citep{guth2021digital}.
+These sources enable DEM generation across a wide range of spatial scales, from highly detailed local topography \citep{schumann2008comparison} to near-global coverage \citep{BERRY200717}.
+At the global scale, DEMs are most frequently derived from the Shuttle Radar Topography Mission (SRTM), which provides near-worldwide coverage at a spatial resolution of 30~m \citep{rodriguez2006global}.

-However, environmental studies are currently restricted by the low availability and accessibility of DEMs, which are critical to environmental research.
-This limitation is rooted in the high costs and relatively limited spatial coverage of large-scale airborne LiDAR surveys \citep{BHARDWAJ2016125}.
-Likewise, the more accessible high-resolution alternative, photogrammetric DEMs, requires overlapping optical image pairs and may suffer from stereo-matching problems that can lead to gaps or distortions in the final output \citep{colomina2014unmanned}.
-Consequently, high-resolution DEMs are less accessible to engineers and researchers in many parts of the world, and typically, they are not updated frequently, thus limiting their usefulness for plot, hillslope and catchment scale applications in environmental monitoring, urban planning, and disaster response \citep{wang2021challenges}.
+Despite their widespread use, environmental studies are often constrained by the limited availability of high-resolution DEMs.
+This limitation primarily arises from the high cost and restricted spatial coverage of airborne LiDAR surveys \citep{BHARDWAJ2016125}.
+While photogrammetric DEMs offer a more accessible alternative, they require overlapping image pairs and are susceptible to stereo-matching errors, which can introduce gaps or distortions \citep{colomina2014unmanned}.
+Furthermore, high-resolution DEMs are infrequently updated, limiting their applicability for dynamic analyses at plot-, hillslope-, and catchment scales \citep{wang2021challenges}.

+To address the growing demand for high-resolution DEMs (HR-DEMs), super-resolution (SR) approaches have been developed to enhance the spatial resolution of existing DEMs using machine learning and interpolation techniques \citep{s22030745}.
+Deep learning-based methods, including SRCNNs, ESRGANs, and transformer-based models, have demonstrated improvements over traditional interpolation \citep{10418045}.
+However, SR approaches remain constrained by fixed upscaling factors (typically $4\times$--$16\times$), limiting their ability to reconstruct arbitrarily high-resolution terrain \citep{YAO20241, isprs-annals-X-2-2024-185-2024, Wang31122024}.